organisciak/dissertation/document/1_intro.md

 \newthought{However, humans have predictable and unpredictable biases} that make it difficult to systematically adopt their contributions in an information system.
 _How do we control and interpret qualitative user contributions in a quantified system?_

-This work focuses on understanding the characteristics of data collected through crowdsourcing, toward two ends: awareness of potentially unanticipated biases in crowd data collection, and ways to improve the quality of crowd-collected data.
+This work focuses on understanding the characteristics of data collected through crowdsourcing, toward two ends: awareness of potentially unanticipated biases in crowd data collection, and subsequent strategies to improve the quality of crowd-collected data.
 As will be demonstrated, crowdsourcing research is sensitive to various circumstances of instrumentation, context, and community.
-This work seeks to _understand_ the intricacies of these biases: looking at how tasks are completed when they are more or less engaging, restrictive, or subjective.
+This work seeks to understand the intricacies of these biases: looking at how tasks are completed when they are more or less engaging, restrictive, or subjective.
 Valid research needs to be aware of how circumstance affects crowds, as well as know what information is important to report for reproducibility.
 Understanding leads to practical recommendations for maximizing data quality in crowdsourced data, and this study focuses on a priori instrumentation choices and posterior data normalization for improving how both subjective and objective tasks are collected.